hj-n/steadiness-cohesiveness/README.md

 <img src="https://user-images.githubusercontent.com/38465539/124189744-2c03ea80-dafc-11eb-89fd-38305bcec254.png" alt="" data-canonical-src="https://user-images.githubusercontent.com/38465539/124189744-2c03ea80-dafc-11eb-89fd-38305bcec254.png" width="45%"/>
 </p>

-We previously noted that increasing `min_dist` makes projections focus more on the global structure.
-Thus, the decrement of Trustworthiness and MRRE [Missing] is quite a natural result, as they focus on small local structure around each point.
+We previously noted that large `min_dist` values make projections focus more on the global structure.
+Thus, the decrement of Trustworthiness and MRRE [Missing] is quite natural, as they focus on small local structures around each point.
 The surprising thing here is that Cohesiveness increases as `min_dist` increases.
 This result indicates that classes of the Fashion-MNIST dataset are not well separated as represented in the projections with a low `min_dist` value.
 According to our case study (refer to the paper (TBA)), it is common to perceive that projections with well-divided clusters better reflect the inter-cluster structure; this result shows that such a common perception could lead to a misinterpretation of inter-cluster structure.